jbarroso/clean-code/README.md

 ## Avoid Disinformation
 If you want to name a group of accounts use **accounts** try to avoid *accountList* (maybe its type is not a List)

-Beware of using names that are very similiar *XYZFooBarClassForBlabla* and *XYZFooBarClassForBlablable*
+Beware of using names that are very similar *XYZFooBarClassForBlabla* and *XYZFooBarClassForBlablable*
 ## Make Meaningful Distinctions

 Do not use number-series naming: a1, a2, ... aN